ember-learn/ember-blog/source/2019-08-15-octane-release-plan.md

 The `@ember/component` base class has life-cycle hooks like `didInsertElement` and `didUpdateElement`.
 Ember fires these hooks at appropriate times, and you can use them to manage the DOM for your component.

-Ember Octane introduces a new way to manage the DOM directly in the template that works everywhere in combination with classic Ember idioms and Octane idioms.
+Ember Octane introduces a new way to manage the DOM directly in the template that works everywhere in combination with classic Ember and Octane.

 ```handlebars
 <h1>{{@title}}</h1>